EU faces battle to keep energy prices from tanking economy

 BRUSSELS (AP) — European Union leaders enter a crucial stretch this week to make sure runaway energy prices and short supplies do not further tank their struggling economies and foment unrest.
 At the same time, they need to keep all 27 members united in their opposition to Russian President Vladimir Putin.

-Leading up to Thursday’s start of a key summit, the EU’s executive Commission is presenting a blueprint on Tuesday that needs to reconcile the yawning gap between those who want to impose a common gas price cap to keep prices down and those who think it would primarily keep out supplies, further starving industries and businesses.
+Leading up to Thursday’s start of a key summit, the European Commission, the bloc’s executive branch, proposed a blueprint on Tuesday that needs to reconcile the yawning gap between those who want to impose a common gas price cap to keep prices down and those who think it would primarily keep out supplies, further starving industries and businesses.

 Then, going into the weekend, EU leaders will seek a compromise during two days of talks, however hard that may be.

-EU council president Charles Michel told the 27 leaders in his invitation letter that there were three lines of action: reducing demand, ensuring security of supply and containing prices.
+European Council president and summit host Charles Michel told the 27 leaders in his invitation letter that there were three lines of action: reducing demand, ensuring security of supply and containing prices.

 “Europe is facing its week of truth,” Belgian Prime Minister Alexander De Croo said.
 “This week it is hit or miss.”

-It did not take long for EU member countries to realize that the bloc’s dependence on Russian energy was a huge political error.
-They figured it out almost as soon as Putin invaded neighboring Ukraine on Feb.
-24. And amid sanctions imposed on Russia’s energy sector, the wealthy bloc of 450 million has since been struggling to find ways to keep freezing temperatures from entering the homes of the poorest and businesses from going down for lack of affordable energy.
+It didn’t take long for EU member countries to realize that the bloc’s dependence on Russian energy was a huge political error after Putin invaded neighboring Ukraine on Feb.
+24 and natural gas prices skyrocketed.
+Amid sanctions imposed on Russia’s energy sector, the wealthy bloc of 450 million has since been struggling to find ways to keep freezing temperatures from entering the homes of the poorest and businesses from going down for lack of affordable energy.

 With nationalists and right-wing populists complaining ever more about the EU’s common approach, the ability to find a joint exit strategy from the crisis could have a direct impact on the bloc’s future.